HarrisonNathanLee/Yo-yo-Judging-Application/README.md

 3: Abstraction and Testing
 - Cleaned up code and added requires,effects,modifies statements to methods
-- Added data analysis class which analyzes the clicker data for a given player
+- Added data analysis class which analyzes the clicker data for a given App.player
 - Only method in data analysis currently determines fire and tilt sections of routine
 - Was going to add timing element; however cannot implement effectively until I have a UI: would need a-synchronous code
 - Things which have yet to be implemented: